couchbaselabs/cbas-perf-support/tpcds-couchbase-loader/README.md

 Two of the properties are currently disabled, namely `isdeleteifbucketexists` and `bucketsize`.
 Because of that, to get a correct result, a bucket needs to be created ahead of time, and needs to be empty.
 The bucket name should match the `bucket` property value which the tool will write to.

+# Notes
+- TPC-DS generator scaling factor `1` is expected to generate `1GB` worth of data.
+However, that `1GB` is the generated values only.
+This tool converts the resulted data into JSON records, and adds the field name to each value, this results in an increase in the total size.
+The expected result is `(3.5 to 4) * the original TPC-DS size`.
+Hence, for a scaling factor of `1`, which generate `1GB` of data, the bucket size should be `4GB`, and so on.